New Zealand 3 week itinerary with a baby

 Our final stop on our New Zealand trip was the Coromandel Peninsula.
 Famed for its beaches and spectacular scenery, even though we were out of season we still wanted to include it on our list of places to see.

-It’s just under 3 hours from Rotorua.
+It’s just under three hours from Rotorua.
 If you have more time it’s definitely worth making a detour to Tauranga and Mount Maunganui.
 Famed as having one of the most beautiful beaches in New Zealand, you can walk up the Mount for fabulous views of the beach and beyond.
-There’s various routes to suit a range of fitness levels, and lots of great places here for food if you want to break up your journey.
+There are various routes to suit a range of fitness levels, and lots of great places here for food if you want to break up your journey.

 There’s lots to see and do in the Coromandel itself, but as we were limited by time we headed straight there and concentrated on one area.